juanfresia/coriolis/README.md

 Since CORIOLIS is written in Python, you can run it directly from the `coriolis` file inside `/coriolis` folder, just make sure to install all the dependencies inside `requirements.txt`:

 ```
+$ cd coriolis
-~$ pip3 install -r requirements.txt
+$ pip3 install -r requirements.txt
 Requirement already satisfied: antlr4-python3-runtime==4.7.2 in /vagrant/venv/lib/python3.5/site-packages (from -r requirements.txt (line 1)) (4.7.2)
 ...
 Requirement already satisfied: websocket-client==0.56.0 in /vagrant/venv/lib/python3.5/site-packages (from -r requirements.txt (line 15)) (0.56.0)
-~$ ./coriolis version
+$ ./coriolis version
 CORIOLIS CLI tool v.1.0
 ```

 **Note**: You will still need a MongoDB instance for the rules verification to work.
+You can use the `coriolis-mongo.service` file provided in `coriolis/docker` directory.

 ## Quick start